cs1302uga/cs1302-tutorials/web/http.rst

 3. (hopefully) receive an HTTP response message; then
 4. decide how to update its program state.

-Here is diagram that illustrates the entire high-level data exchange that might occur when a program attempts to access content hosted by an HTTP server:
+Here is a diagram that illustrates the entire high-level data exchange that might occur when a program attempts to access content hosted by an HTTP server: